Engr0smart/VLAN-and-Inter-VLAN-Routing/README.md

 1. Network diagram
 2. VLAN and Inter-LAN lab (PDF file)
 3. VLAN configuration commands (.txt file)
+4. Configuration.pkt

 The Network diagram displays the schematic representation of the office network.

 The VLAN and Inter-VLAN lab PDF file contains the step-by-step process as well as images of the configuration process.
+The configuration.pkt is the packet tracer file where the network is configured.
 Finally, in the text file I included all the configuration commands used in the lab.

 Thanks

+@FlackBox